nayanpal777/E-commerce-website/README.md

 # E-commerce-website
- # BackEnd is done with Django framework
+ 1.BackEnd is done with Django framework
- # FrontEnd is done ReactJs
+ 2.FrontEnd is done ReactJs